poncardasm/Toolkit/rename-file/readme.md

    - The script file itself (by comparing names).

 3. **Renames Files:**

-   For each file, the script checks if the base name (without extension) already has a dash after the first word (using the regex `"^\S+-\s"`).
-If it does not, it splits the name by spaces and then renames the file by inserting a dash after the first word.
+   - For each file, the script checks if the base name (without extension) already has a dash after the first word (using the regex `"^\S+-\s"`).
+   - If it does not, it splits the name by spaces and then **renames the file by inserting a dash after the first word**.

 4. **Output:**
    It keeps a log of the changes and displays the list of renamed files at the end.

 5. **User Pause:**
    Finally, it pauses for user input, allowing you to review the output before the console window closes.

+## How to Use the Script

+Right-click the `.ps1` file and select **Run with PowerShell**.
+The script will execute and display the list of renamed files.